caseyshields/Orion/README.md

 - Coordinates
     - [ ] geocentric EFG
-    - [ ] Topocentric Azimuth and ELevation?
+    - [ ] Topocentric Azimuth and Elevation?
 - Models
     - Refraction; Novas has a primitive exponential model based on ground temp/pressure
     - Aberation; Only a factor for higher accuracy mode?